Guillaume Brune

-Guillaume Brune, 1st Count Brune (/fr/, 13 March 1764 – 2 August 1815) was a French military commander and Marshal of the Empire who served during the French Revolutionary Wars and the Napoleonic Wars.
+Guillaume Marie Anne Brune, 1st Count Brune (/ˈbruːn/ BROON, /fr/; 13 March 1764 – 2 August 1815) was a French military commander and Marshal of the Empire who served during the French Revolutionary Wars and the Napoleonic Wars.

 Early life

 Brune was born in Brives (now called Brive-la-Gaillarde) in the province of Limousin, the son of Étienne Brune, a lawyer, and Jeanne Vielbains.
 He moved to Paris in 1785, studied law, and became a political journalist.
 He embraced the ideas of the French Revolution, and soon after its outbreak enlisted in the Parisian National Guard and joined the Cordeliers, eventually becoming a friend of Georges Danton.